 - Typical male pattern baldness(MPB) in both men or women means the person loses hair in the front, top or crown with a preserved area on the back and sides of the scalp

 - High hairline in a woman that makes her face look less proportional or less feminine

 - Hair loss secondary to burns or trauma

-- Want to change or restore their hairline
+- Looking to make a change to their hairline

 - Lack of facial hair or missing part of it

 - Scarring in hair bearing areas from trauma or medical procedures such as neurosurgical scars and facelifts